samturner/wwdc-scholarship-2014/README.md

 # WWDC 2014 Student Scholarship

 My submission for the 2014 WWDC Student Scholarship.
+I was awarded the scholarship with this app.

 I've used a few cool things such as: